unicode-org/icu4x/CONTRIBUTING.md

 #### Draft Phase

 If the pull request is simple and short lived, it can be initialized with review request.
-If the pull request is more complex and is being developed over time, it may be benefitial to start it in a `Draft` state.
+If the pull request is more complex and is being developed over time, it may be beneficial to start it in a `Draft` state.
 This allows other contributors to monitor the progress and volunteer feedback while annotating that the pull request is not yet ready for review.

 If a pull request is particularly large in scope and not release-ready, consider either (1) reducing the scope of the pull request, (2) moving work to the `experimental/` directory, or (3) hiding the work behind the `"experimental"` feature flag.
 See the section above, "Release Readiness", for more details.